 To achieve this goal of increasing the interaction of our captive-reared chicks with adult cranes, in 2016 three of our adult Whooping Crane pairs raised chicks without the use of costumed staff.
 Prior to their first fall migration, the parent-reared chicks are released in Wisconsin near wild Whooping Crane pairs or groups.
 Our goal is for the adults to “adopt” the young birds and teach the chicks their migratory route.
 This release method has been tested in Wisconsin with Whooping Crane chicks raised by our partners at the Patuxent Wildlife Research Center in Maryland with promising results.
 Click here to learn more about this rearing and release method.

-Our staff are continuing to costume-rear Whooping Crane chicks at our chick rearing facility for the Louisiana reintroduction.
+Our staff is continuing to costume-rear Whooping Crane chicks at our chick-rearing facility for the Louisiana reintroduction.
 Due to the still small, but growing, size of the Louisiana flock, protocols for raising chicks for reintroduction in this population continue to focus on costume-rearing techniques that we have used successfully in the past.